KittyGiraudel/sass-guidelines/TRANSLATING.md

 ### The meta-data

-In the `_data` folder, duplicate the `en.yml` file and rename it after your translation shortcode before filling it.
+In the `_locales` folder, duplicate the `en.yml` file and rename it after your translation shortcode before filling it.
 This contains 2 significant parts: the configuration for your translation, and the static translations for UI elements.

 For instance, here is the object for the Polish translation: